Family / Romance

 But how is everything going to turn out all right in the end?
 Well, I won’t give it all away, but I will share that the riding instructor, Miss Suzie Clemens, is both willing and able to ride to the rescue!

 One odd moment in the film occurs near the end, when Suzie gratefully plants a big kiss on one man, right before she becomes engaged to another.
-We’re not the only ones confused, but the confusion lasts only for a few moments, and perhaps we have to write it off to different cultural habits?
+We’re not the only ones confused, but the confusion lasts only for a few moments, and perhaps we have to write it off as different cultural habits?

 If you’re wondering about the odd title, it doesn’t come from anything in the film itself.
 The horse never wears a gray suit or anything else gray either (though I guess he’s kind of a speckled gray himself).
 The title is borrowed from a movie of 12 years earlier, The Man in the Gray Flannel Suit.
 Why they borrowed it, I don’t know, as the two films are completely unrelated, and intended for different target audiences too.